hapijs/hapi/docs/Reference.md

 Registers the plugin where:

 - `plugin` - the registration interface representing the pack the plugin is being registered into.
-Provides the properties and methods listed below, based on the permissions granted.
+Provides the properties and methods listed below.
 - `options` - the `options` object provided by the pack registration methods.
 - `next` - the callback function the plugin must call to return control over to the application and complete the registration process.
 The function signature is `function(err)` where: